Hanmen-lab/HS2-AI-ASE-Shaders/Docs/Hanmen Item DOCUMENTATION.md

 **Noise Texture:** The noise texture can be used to generate special dithering.
 Only in Cutoff versions.

-**ColorRamp:** Color texture for the iridescent specularity.
+**ColorRamp:** Only for iridescent shaders.
+Color texture for the iridescent specularity.
 Reccommend to use my [raindbowColorRamp.png](https://github.com/Hanmen-lab/HS2-AI-ASE-Shaders/blob/master/Shaders%20ASE/Iridescent/raindbowColorRamp.png)